liuzhousi/FPGC4/Documentation/docs/index.md

 To keep the complexity of the project low, most features of the FPGC4 are very retro, like tile and sprite based rendering, RGBs video signals for CRT TVs (using RGB SCART), PS/2 Keyboard and SNES controller support.
 However, some more modern features were also added, like a 32 bit architecture, 32MiB SDRAM and USB host support (through a CH376T controller).

 The main components of the FPGC4 are a self designed 32 bit CPU, a self designed GPU (tile/sprite based), and a self designed Memory Unit.
+Now there is also an external APU, using an ESP32 with I2S DAC as software synthesizer, connected over UART.

-Aside from the hardware, this project also contains other software projects, built for the FPGC4, like an assembler, C compiler, software libraries, programmer, MIDI converter and example code.
+Aside from the hardware, this project also contains other software projects, built for the FPGC4, like an assembler, C compiler, software libraries, programmer, software synthesizer for APU and example code.

 ## What it can do
-Basically, the FPGC4 can run code, output video (with some basic audio), and can interact with certain peripherals using GPIO, SPI or UART.
+Basically, the FPGC4 can run code, output video, output audio, and can interact with certain peripherals using for example GPIO, SPI or UART.
 It also has a USB host port for mass storage, a PS/2 port for a keyboard and a SNES controller port for a SNES controller.
-It has 32MiB SDRAM and the program code is loaded from an SPI flash module.
+It has 32MiB SDRAM and the program code is loaded from an SPI flash module into RAM on boot.
 The board is powered from a single mini USB port, with UART capabilities for in-system programming.

 As for performance, you should think of a computer from the 80's, but with 32MiB SDRAM, multiple gigabytes of mass storage using USB, and a 32 bit CPU (running at 25MHz).
 The GPU generates an RGBs video signal (for CRT TVs) and has a resolution of 320x240.
 Its performance is comparable to a NES (with more sprites).